 In other words, as the requirements of broadband continue to grow (potentially all the way to 1 Terabit), any service that the U.S. invests in that isn’t fiber optic will eventually become insufficient.
 As a result, the government will have to start all over again and invest more money and resources into rural communities that only have access to services like Starlink.

-Allconnect reached out to Starlink for a response to Bolton’s view, but did not hear back as of the article’s publish date.
+Allconnect reached out to Starlink for a response to Bolton’s view, but did not hear back as of this article’s publish date.

 Marty Newell, the chief operating officer at Rural Strategies, an organization working to expand broadband to underserved communities in rural areas throughout the U.S., however, offers a slightly different perspective than Bolton on what broadband technology must look like to solve the digital divide.